 How long do implants last?

-The available research shows that they last many years.
+The available research shows that modern implant techniques are very reliable and they last many years.
 The longevity of the implant may be affected by factors like the level of oral hygiene in the mouth, regular maintenance by the dentist, the functional forces that it is subjected to during eating, clenching or grinding habits, etc...
-Implants cannot get cavities, but the bacteria in the mouth can adhere to them just like natural teeth, and if not cleaned, can promote the loss of the bone that supports it and lead to the eventual loss of the implant.
+Implants cannot get cavities, but the bacteria in the mouth can adhere to them just like natural teeth, and if not cleaned, can promote the loss of the bone that supports the dental implant, and can lead to the eventual loss of the implant.
 As with any biological procedure, there is no guarantee.

 Am I a candidate for dental implants?

 Any person that has lost teeth or molars is a candidate.
-The only obstacle would be the amount of bone in the area of the proposed implant, but even if there is not enough bone, the surgeon can augment it with a graft.
-Your physician may also contraindicate the procedure if you are in poor health.
+One obstacle would be if you don't have enough bone in the area of the proposed implant, but even if there is not enough bone, the surgeon can augment it with a graft.
+Another problem would be if you have gum disease, as gum problems can cause your dental implant to fail.
+Finally, your physician may also contraindicate the procedure if you are in poor health or taking certain types of medicine.

 I have a loose lower denture.
 How can implants help me?